-Family allowance: The child must be younger than age 15 (age 19 if a full-time student; age 18 if disabled) and unmarried.
+Family allowance: The child must be older than age 1 and younger than age 15 (age 19 if a full-time student; age 18 if disabled) and unmarried.

-Foster family allowance: The allowance is paid to families providing foster care.
+Foster family allowance: Paid to families providing foster care.

 Foster care benefit: Paid to a family or person recognized as the foster family or parent.